Learn by Doing – Statistical vs. Practical Significance

 For this activity, we will use example 1.
+Click here for the associated questions.
 Here is a summary of what we have found:

 The results of this study—64 defective products out of 400—were statistically significant in the sense that they provided enough evidence to conclude that the repair indeed reduced the proportion of defective products from 0.20 (the proportion prior to the repair).

 Even though the results—a sample proportion of defective products of 0.16—are statistically significant, it is not clear whether the results indicate that the repair was effective enough to meet the company’s needs, or, in other words, whether these results have a practical importance.

 If the company expected the repair to eliminate defective products almost entirely, then even though statistically, the results indicate a significant reduction in the proportion of defective products, this reduction has very little practical importance, because the repair was not effective in achieving what it was supposed to.

 To make sure you understand this important distinction between statistical significance and practical importance, we will push this a bit further.

 Consider the same example, but suppose that when the company examined the 400 randomly selected products, they found that 78 of them were defective (instead of 64 in the original problem):